Featured image

 Cyber security benchmarking exercise conducted for UK Universities

 At CyPro, we often see organisations benefit from rapid Incident Response & Forensics support after breaches like this.
 Early engagement helps secure compromised environments, assess exposure and prevent further data loss.
-For universities managing complex research networks, our Managed Detection & Response (MDR) service can offer continuous monitoring to catch threats before they escalate.
+For universities managing complex research networks, our Managed Detection & Response service can offer continuous monitoring to catch threats before they escalate.

 Section image for University of Manchester Cyber Attack 2023: When Research Data Became a Target